jchai002/choir-justice-supplies/fr/en/basic-calling.markdown

 If there are sufficient funds in your Prepaid Account, you can take advantage of the low international calling rates that Ooma offers by dialing 00, followed by the country code and phone number.

 You will hear the Prepaid Account balance before your call is connected, letting you know that sufficient funds are available to complete your call.

-## 411 calling

-You can dial 411 and other similar services directly provided that there are sufficient funds available in your Prepaid Account.
-You will hear the Prepaid Account balance before your call is connected, letting you know that sufficient funds are available.